signalogic/SigSRF_SDK/mediaTest_readme.md

 5) Dynamic session creation is enabled on the mediaMin command line (0x1 bit in the -dN argument); i.e. no static session config file is supplied.
 When creating sessions dynamically, or "on the fly", mediaMin looks for occurrences of unique IP/port/payload combinations, and auto-detects the codec type.

-When displaying stream group output in Wireshark you should see the following waveform displays:
+After loading stream group outputs in Wireshark (openli-voip-example_group0_am.pcap and openli-voip-example2_group0_am.pcap) you should see the following waveform displays:

 ![OpenLI HI3 intercept processing, stream group output in Wireshark](https://github.com/signalogic/SigSRF_SDK/blob/master/images/openli_hi3_intercept_example_stream_group_output_wireshark.png?raw=true "OpenLI HI3 intercept processing, stream group output in Wireshark")